muratk5n/thirdwave/en/README.md

 received a 465 million USD loan from the US Department of Energy.
-In fact, three companies founded by Elon Musk — Tesla, SolarCity and SpaceX — had jointly benefited from nearly $4.9 billion in public support of various kinds [clearly a giant waste of money].
+In fact, three companies founded by Elon Musk — Tesla, SolarCity and SpaceX — had jointly benefited from nearly $4.9 billion in public support of various kinds [a giant waste of money in this case].
 Many other well-known US startups had been funded by the Small Business Innovation Research programme, a public venture capital fund.
 'It wasn’t just early research, it was also applied research, early stage finance, strategic procurement,' she says.
 'The more I looked, the